klojang4j/klojang-templates/README.md

 ## Inserting Java Beans, Records and Maps

-You can set multiple template variables at once by "inserting" non-scalar values into the template.
+You can set multiple template variables at once by inserting non-scalar values into the template.

 ```java